genular/pandora/README.md

 Once command is executed and the `SIMON` is started you can access it on `http://localhost:3010` and create your account.
 - If you get asked please allow connections through your Windows Firewall.

+To run latest code that is in master branch, please use following docker image `genular/simon:latest`

 ##### Other information
 `SIMON` will now run until you *shutdown/restart* your machine or *stop it manually*.
 To manually stop `SIMON` container please type following command: